The Company

 - Marketing team built from one entry-level coordinator to ten specialized contributors

-- Company acquired by Better Homes and Gardens Real Estate in 2018
+- Company acquired by Better Homes and Gardens Real Estate in 2018 and the HomeCity brand was preserved due to local name brand recognition

 The Pattern